open-cluster-management-io/policy-generator-plugin/docs/policygenerator.md

 ## Policy expanders

 Policy expanders provide logic to create additional policies based on a given kind to give a complete picture of violations or status using Open Cluster Management policies.
-Generally the expanders point to kinds provided by policy engines such as [Kyverno](https://kyverno.io/) and [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/).
+Generally, the expanders point to kinds provided by policy engines such as [Kyverno](https://kyverno.io/) and [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/).
 These expanders are enabled by default but can be disabled individually by setting the flag associated with the expander in the